High-Performance Tensor Contraction without Transposition: The Traditional Approach

 This method has been used to implement tensor contraction in a vast number of scientific applications over the past few decades, and is the implementation used by popular tensor packages such as NumPy \cite{NumPy} and the MATLAB Tensor Toolbox \cite{ttoolbox}.
 However, there are some drawbacks to this approach: \begin{itemize} \item The storage space required is increased by a factor of two, since full copies of $\mathscr{A}$, $\mathscr{B}$, and $\mathscr{C}$ are required.
 This storage space may either be allocated inside the tensor contraction routine or supplied as workspace by the user, complicating user interfaces.
 This deficiency is similar to that encountered in traditional implementations of Strassen's algorithm for matrix multiplication \cite{FLAWN79}. \item The tensor transpositions require a (sometimes quite significant) amount of time relative to the matrix multiplication step even after optimization of the transposition step, as evidenced by the results of the present work and elsewhere in the literature \cite{hartono_performance_2009,hanrath_efficient_2010,gett}.
 As an applied example, after aggressively reordering operations to reduce the number of transpositions needed in the NCC quantum chemistry program \cite{matthews_non-orthogonal_2015} (transpositions can be elided if the ordering required for one operation matches that required for the next), we still measure 15-50\% of the total program time spent in tensor transposition.
 This overhead is especially onerous in methods such as CCSD(T) \cite{raghavachari_fifth-order_1989,apra_efficient_2014}, where storage size (and hence transposition cost) scales as $\mathscr{O}(N^{6})$ but computation scales only as $\mathscr{O}(N^{7})$. \item If a comprehensive tensor contraction interface is not available (e.g. in FORTRAN or C), or if tensor transposition must be otherwise handled by the calling application to ensure efficiency, significant algorithmic and code complexity is required which increases programmer burden and the incidence of errors, while obscuring the scientific algorithms in the application.
-In the aforementioned quantum chemistry example, approximately 20\% of the code is directly related to implementing tensor contraction using TTDT.
-Although it is hard to measure this deficiency of the TTDT approach quantitatively, the long history in the literature dealing with optimization and implementation of TTDT indicates the level of effort implied by this approach. \end{itemize} These deficiencies motivate our implementation of a ``native'' (i.e. acting directly on general tensors) high-performance tensor contraction algorithm.
+Although it is hard to measure this deficiency of the TTGT approach quantitatively, the long history in the literature dealing with optimization and implementation of TTGT indicates the level of effort implied by this approach. \end{itemize} These deficiencies motivate our implementation of a ``native'' (i.e. acting directly on general tensors) high-performance tensor contraction algorithm.